tmscde/cuda-ts/README.md

 // Allocate host space for the result const outBuffer = new ArrayBuffer(bufLen);

-// Copy the results GPU buffer to host memory output.copyDeviceToHost(outBuffer);
+// Copy the results GPU buffer to host memory (run on synchronous default stream 0) output.copyDeviceToHost(outBuffer, 0);

 // Free the allocated gpu buffers gpuBuf1.free();